Tsingzao/SemanticGuidedBlock/README.md

 This is the code for "Semantic Guided Network for Open Domain Action Recognition".

-by Tingzhao Yu, Lingfeng Wang, Huxiang Gu, Shiming Xiang, Chunhong Pan
+by Tingzhao Yu, Lingfeng Wang, Cheng Da, Huxiang Gu, Shiming Xiang, Chunhong Pan

 The 1st Open Domain Action Recognition Challenge at CVPR2017.

+We ranked the second place!

 Code will be released soon...